Utilities

 Qeexo V2 CSV

-The qeexo_v2_csv mode converts sensor data from .sds files into a Qeexo V2 CSV format.
+The qeexo_v2_csv mode converts between SDS files (.sds) containing sensor data and Qeexo V2 CSV files (.csv).

 Link to Qeexo V2 CSV format specification.

-Timestamps are represented in integer format, in milliseconds.
-Using the --normalize flag causes
+Timeslots are represented in integer format, in milliseconds.
+Using the --normalize parameter causes

-all timestamps in the input file to be offset so that the first timestamp is 0.
+all timeslots in the input file to be offset so that the first timeslot starts at 0.

-Users may specify a time range selection of the input data to be processed using the following flags:
+Users may specify a time range selection of the input data to be processed using the following parameters:

---start-timestamp <timestamp>: Starting input data timestamp in integer format, in milliseconds.--stop-timestamp <timestamp>: Stopping input data timestamp in integer format, in milliseconds.
+--start-timeslot <timeslot>: Starting input data timeslot in integer format, in milliseconds.--stop-timeslot <timeslot>: Stopping input data timeslot in integer format, in milliseconds.

-By default, the output file will have raw timestamps in integer format, in milliseconds.
+By default, the output file will have raw timeslots in integer format, in milliseconds.

-The default output timestamp interval is set to 50 ms.
+The default output timeslot interval is set to 50 ms.

-To override this setting use the --interval <ms> flag, where <ms> is the desired interval in milliseconds.
+To override this setting, use the --interval <ms> parameter, where <ms> is the desired interval in milliseconds.

-An optional label can be added to the output by providing a string argument to the --label <text> flag.
+An optional label can be added to the output by providing a string argument to the --label <text> parameter.

 This <text> will populate the label column in the output file.